rgpages/2017-ncaa-form-charts/README.md

 This is a Tarbell project that takes a [complicated Google spreadsheet](https://docs.google.com/spreadsheets/d/1FIl_mXfBWeFonUBK8OVK3HvQgS4SmsP406h90xpcS24/edit#gid=1743693722) and generates form charts.
 [Live in the wild.](http://registerguard.com/rg/sports/trackandfield/35651655-345/2017-outdoor-ncaa-track--field-championship-form-charts.html.csp) Here's what I did from start to finish.

+# Blueprint update (July 2017)

+I created a blueprint for form charts and have integrated that technology so this can act as an example.
+I also added a `raw` directory for easier copy/pasting into DT.
+This required me to create an includes folder where all of the content went.
+I will try to update the documentation below to the best of my ability but there may be inconsistencies.

+See registerguard/form-chart-blueprint for more on creating a new project from a blueprint.

 # Before you begin

 Get the form charts copy edited.